Geometry and Perception Guided Gaussians for Multiview-consistent 3D Generation from a Single Image: Related Work

-Some works fine-tune 2D diffusion models to make them better suited for 3D tasks.
-SparseFusion \cite{zhou2023sparsefusion} propose a method of learning a novel perspective diffusion model, using an epipolar feature transformer to construct a perspective conditional feature model for sparse perspective reconstruction, and obtaining more accurate 3D reconstruction results through distillation techniques.
-Zero-1-to-3 \cite{liu2023zero} utilize a pretrained large-scale image diffusion model and fine-tune it to generate novel view images based on single-view input images.
-It has been proven that fine-tuning pretrained image diffusion models on large-scale 3D datasets can achieve better generalization ability.
-MVD-Fusion \cite{hu2024mvd} and SyncDreamer \cite{liu2023syncdreamer} model the joint probability distribution of multiview images and used a 3D aware feature attention mechanism to synchronize the intermediate states of all generated images at each step of the reverse process, thereby associating corresponding features between different views which makes the generated multiview images more consistent.
+Some methods fine-tune 2D diffusion models to improve 3D performance.
+SparseFusion proposes a perspective diffusion model using an epipolar feature transformer and distillation for more accurate sparse-view reconstruction \cite{zhou2023sparsefusion}; Zero-1-to-3 adapts a large pretrained image diffusion model on 3D datasets to generate novel views from a single input, yielding better generalization \cite{liu2023zero}; and MVD-Fusion along with SyncDreamer employ a 3D-aware feature attention mechanism to synchronize intermediate states across multiview reverse diffusion steps, resulting in more consistent multiview images \cite{hu2024mvd,liu2023syncdreamer}.